-High School College IDEA (Individuals with Disabilities Education Act) ADA (Americans with Disabilities Act of 1990) as amended Section 504, Rehabilitation Act of 1973 Section 504, Rehabilitation Act of 1973 IDEA is about PROGRESS ADA Is about ACCESS
+High School College IDEA (Individuals with Disabilities Education Act) ADA (Americans with Disabilities Act of 1990) as amended Section 504, Rehabilitation Act of 1973 Section 504, Rehabilitation Act of 1973 IDEA Is about PROGRESS ADA Is about ACCESS

-- Your IEP will expire once you graduate high school.
-A 504 Plan or an Accommodations Plan may be implemented once approved by the institution. - Colleges are only required to provide accommodations, not do everything to promote student success.
+- Your IEP will expire once you graduate high school and will be transitioned to a 504 Plan once approved by the institution. - Colleges are only required to provide accommodations, not do everything to promote student success.
 Accommodations not modifications. - Colleges are not required to create a comprehensive plan to help students with disabilities.